omachowda/MessengerAnalysis/README.md

     * video
     * sticker
     * audio file
-    * url
+    * URL
-2. Convert timestamps_ms to a useable timestamp
+2. Convert timestamps_ms to a usable timestamp
 3. Add descriptive time data to our data frame

 ### Exclude and Rebuild